 This website has been restored and archived as supplemental reading material form Dr. Dez Harman's Digital Literature course for second year students.
 Dr. Harman comes to the university after 15 years in the digital marketing arena where he was the recipient of numerous nationally recognized awards.
-Probably most noted for the campaigns that launched several online startups, including the viral campaign for a flameless candle and a search focused effort featuring the now infamous "luxurious dog bed designs" - promos that used cats lounging on dog beds that made the December 2018 cover story of Digital Riot.
+Probably most noted for the campaigns that launched several online startups, including the viral campaign for a flameless candle and a search focused effort featuring the now infamous "dogs round luxury bed" - promos that used cats lounging on dog beds that made the December 2018 cover story of Digital Riot.
 If you're curious, you can find those products by clicking here.
 The full reading list and course outline are available on his university web page or from the English department resource office.

 White Noise Press produces beautiful, hand-crafted chapbooks in very limited numbers, attractive to own and collect.
 This was their website for a number of years.
 Edited content is from the site's 2007 - 2016 archived pages providing a glimpse of what this site offered its readership and authors, as well as from other outside review sources.

 of unique art and fiction.